prtk1729/Metrics_Review/README.md

 ####

-`In the embedding space after applying Fashion-CLIP (FCLIP) on the products, the choice between curating a dataset with the top 20 recommendations that are close-by to the anchor's embedding vector or spread-out depends on the specific goals of your evaluation.`
+`In the embedding space after applying Fashion-CLIP (FCLIP) on the products, the choice between curating a dataset with the top 20 recommendations that are close-by to the anchor's embedding vector or spread-out depends on the specific goals of your evaluation.

+- Close-by Recommendations:

+Goal: Evaluate the model's precision in recommending stylistically similar products.
+Reasoning: By selecting recommendations that are close to the anchor in the embedding space, you focus on assessing the model's ability to identify products with a high degree of stylistic similarity.
+This approach is useful if your primary objective is to test the model's precision in capturing fine-grained style nuances.

+- Spread-out Recommendations:

+Goal: Evaluate the model's diversity in recommending a variety of stylistically relevant products.
+Reasoning: By selecting recommendations that are spread out in the embedding space, you can assess the model's ability to capture a diverse range of stylistically relevant products.
+This approach is useful for understanding the model's capacity to explore different facets of style while still maintaining relevance to the anchor.`